Gozdeusz/Gozdeusz/README.md

-# 👋 Hi, I'm Mateusz Gozdek
+# Hi, I'm Mateusz

-### 👨‍💻 Aspiring Game Developer & Digital Artist
+### Aspiring Game Developer & Digital Artist

-Welcome to my GitHub profile!
-I bridge the gap between the logical world of programming and the creative world of graphics.
-I'm exploring various technologies to find my specific path in the industry while constantly refining my artistic skills.
+I bridge the gap between the logical world of programming and the creative world of my mind.
+I'm exploring various technologies to find my specific path in the industry while constantly refining my artistic and programming skills.

 ---

 ## 🚀 About Me

-- 🎓 **Currently working on:** My own *fighting game* (Engineering Thesis).
+- **Currently working on:** Game jam contest game.
-- 🧠 **Learning:** Advanced **Unreal Engine** features and **Game Design** principles.
+- **Learning:** I am diving into the **Unreal Engine** from the scripting side in C++.
-- 🎨 **Beyond coding:** Developing my artistic skills in traditional drawing and digital art.
+- **Beyond coding:** Developing my artistic skills in **digital and concept art and 3D modeling**.
-- 💼 **Goal:** Seeking collaboration or an entry-level position to gain commercial experience.
+- **Goal:** Seeking collaboration or an entry-level position to gain experience as a **programmer** or **QA tester**.

 ## 🛠️ Tech Stack & Tools